AviatrixSystems/Docs/HowTos/insane_mode.rst

 ----------------------------------------------------

 Our InsaneMode high speed encryption feature works on top of your existing WAN link and it is agnostic to the type of connection used.
-As long as you have a pipe that's large enough to alow for high throughput data transfer, using InsaneMode will offer superior performance to regular IPSec.
+As long as you have a pipe that's large enough to allow for high throughput data transfer, using InsaneMode will offer superior performance to regular IPSec.

 How to configure Insane Mode for Transit VPC?
 ----------------------------------------------